xtermjs/xterm.js/addons/xterm-addon-image/README.md

   If scrolling is set, the cursor will be placed at the beginning of the next row by default.
   You can change this behavior with the following terminal sequences:
   - `DECSET 8452` (binary: `\x1b [ ?
 8452 h`)
-    For images not overflowing to the right, the cursor will move right to the last image cell.
+    For images not overflowing to the right, the cursor will move to the next right cell of the last image cell.
     Images overflowing to the right, move the cursor to the next line.
     Same as the constructor option `{cursorRight: true}`.